walleyyang/orderflow/README.md

 Displays stats about the current orderflow.
 The following are the current displayed stats:
 - ***Median Point of Control:*** Displays the median point of control for the previous bar to the MaxBarLookBack.
 Red text represents the open price of the current bar is below the median point of control.
 Green text represents the open price of the current bar is above the median point of control.
 White represents the current bar open is the same price as the median point of control.

+***Cumulative Deltas:***
-***Cumulative Deltas:*** Displays the percent changed from the MaxBarLookBack to the prevous bar.
+- ***First Number Set:*** Displays the percent changed from the MaxBarLookBack to the previous bar.
 Red text represents the percent changed is less than the FlatRange.
 Green text represents the percent changed is more than the FlatRange.
 White text represents the percent changed is within the FlatRange.

-- ***Cumulative Delta:*** Displays the cumulative delta for the previous bar to the MaxBarLookBack.
-- ***Cumulative Max Delta:*** Displays the cumulative max delta for the previous bar to the MaxBarLookBack.
-- ***Cumulative Min Delta:*** Displays the cumulative min delta for the previous bar to the MaxBarLookBack.
+- ***Second Number Set:*** Displays the percent changed from the previous bar's delta and the current delta.
+Green text represents a delta increase from the previous bar's delta.
+Red text represents a delta decrease from the previous bar's delta.

 # OrderFlowStats Indicator
 The following are the current properties for the OrderFlowStats Indicator:
 - ***MaxBarLookBack:*** The x amount of previous bars used for calculations.
-- ***FlatRange:*** The number used to determine the flat range.
-For example, entering 1 will create a range of 1 to -1.
+- ***FlatRange:*** The number in percentage used to determine the flat range.
+For example, entering 10 will create a range of 10 to -10.
 Anything between there will be considered flat.